 You may lock the control panel to prevent the microwave from being accidentally started or used by children.

 To lock or unlock the controls, press and hold CLEAR/OFF for about three seconds.
-When the control panel is locked, an L will be displayed to the extreme right.
+When the control panel is locked, LOCKED will appear in the display.

 Sound Level